stebrech/accessible-pdf/_basics/unimportant-and-decorative-objects-as-artifact.md

   - Microsoft Word
 categories: [ ]
 ---
 Users who need to use [AT][1] are not only dependent on semantically correct tags.
-It is also important to exclude decorative and irrelevant objects from the output.
+It’s also important to exclude decorative and irrelevant objects from the output.
 You can achieve this by marking such elements as artifacts.

 Unimportant objects are informations that are useful for the printed, but not so much for the digital output.
-For example, this could be:
+This could be:

 *   page numbering
 *   repeating information in headers and footers